digital-archives/HISTGA1011/slides/automation.md

 ## Definition
 # Terminal (2/2)

 You can think of terminal like a piece of software, like Adobe Photoshop.
-Just as Photoshop’s purpose is to provide a workspace for creating and editing images, the terminal’s purpose is to provide a space for interacting with your computer’s command line (definition in the next slide).
+Just as Photoshop’s purpose is to provide a workspace for creating and editing images, the terminal’s purpose is to provide a space for interacting with your computer’s **command line** (definition in the next slide).

 ---

 ## Definition
-# Command Line
+# Command Line (1/2)

 The **command line** provides the user a text-based interface where users type instructions for the computer to execute.
 Each command you type tells the system what to do, like "Go to this folder".